oddstream/Loop8/readme.md

 So much more fun than using a two dimensional array.

 Each tile is rendered inside its own HTML DIV element.
 The DIV element is a container for an SVG element, which contains an SVG group (G) and then SVG drawing element(s).
+When the DIV receives a mouse click, the SVG group in the DIV is rotated 45&deg; in 5&deg; increments, timed against window.requestAnimationFrame().
+Then the SVG is replaced with a new copy.

 The loops are implemented not as loops, but by the notion of placing 'coins' at each edge of a tile that contains a link to it's neighbour.
 Each tile contains zero to eight coins.
 The coins are referred to by compass points.
 The coins are reciprocal, so, for example, if a tile has a 'north' coin, then it's neighbour to the north